idies/java-tomcat-template/README.md

 ## Initial setup

-Copy configuration files from `conf/examples` to `conf` and edit them as needed.
+Copy configuration files from `conf.examples` to `conf` and edit them as needed.

 ## Common tasks